 The South Atlantic Council is also considering creating spawning SMZs through expanding existing closed areas or establishing additional SMZs to protect spawning habitat for key species, including Nassau grouper.
 Through a collaborative process with stakeholder involvement, the Council intends to identify specific areas that will provide the highest level of spawning habitat protection.
 Additional information about the process and potential actions is available at http://safmc.net/meetings/public-hearing-and-scoping-meeting-schedule under Snapper Grouper Amendment 36 scoping materials.

-The moratorium on harvest in addition to South Atlantic actions to protect spawning habitat have aided the conservation of Nassau grouper in the region.
+The moratorium on harvest, in addition to South Atlantic actions to protect spawning habitat, have aided the conservation of Nassau grouper in the region.
 The South Atlantic Council recommends that NMFS take all existing protection measures in the South Atlantic and Gulf of Mexico regions into consideration when evaluating whether additional action is necessary.
-It is the Council’s conclusion that the actions taken are sufficient to provide the level of protection necessary..
+It is the Council’s conclusion that the actions taken are sufficient to provide the level of protection needed for stock rebuilding.

 References Cited